 Relocating to a new country is not a tough decision for those who have always wanted to live abroad.
-But moving from expat life to assimilating into a new country, a new culture, and a new bureaucracy may be the hardest challenge.
+But moving from expat living to assimilating into a new country, a new culture, and a new bureaucracy may be the hardest challenge.

 Immerse yourself in the local community

 While living in a new place appears to be exciting and mysterious, it does have a catch.
 When expats tread on completely new ground, they have a habit to stick to the familiar and they often succumb to culture shock.
-As a result, many expatriates never transition from expat life to foreign local.
+As a result, many expatriates never transition from their expat living to foreign local.
 Becoming a member of your new society is probably the most difficult part of living abroad.

 Most expats find comfort in discussing activities and the challenges of living abroad with only other expats.
 No one else understands the hesitation to check out the nearby local hotspots, the trouble with assimilating to the pace of living, and the ambivalence towards societal practices than those who are in identical situations.
 Aim to meet fellow expats and locals in a social setting to forge bonds with your new community.

-Nevertheless, to get the most out of the expat experience, you’ve got to get out of your comfort zone and try to immerse yourself in the community.
+Nevertheless, to get the most out of the expat experience, you’ve got to get out of your comfort zone; try to immerse yourself in the community.
 Letting go of false impressions, stereotypes, and the opinions of others means you have taken the very first important step in becoming a local.
-Turn your expat life into a truly life-altering encounter.
+Turn your expat living into a truly life-altering encounter.

 Take your time, but get out of your comfort zone